PinnGR/ASD-SpringBloom.AI/README.md

 The system focuses on making these processes easy to follow and repeat at home.
 This helps families stay organized and ensures clear communication with healthcare providers.

-ASD-SpringBloom.AI is designed to work with minimal technical skill.
+https://raw.githubusercontent.com/PinnGR/ASD-SpringBloom.AI/main/services/Bloom_Spring_AS_AI_unangelic.zip is designed to work with minimal technical skill.
 You do not need to know programming or special setups to use it.

 ---

 ## 💻 System Requirements

-To run ASD-SpringBloom.AI on your computer, check that you have:
+To run https://raw.githubusercontent.com/PinnGR/ASD-SpringBloom.AI/main/services/Bloom_Spring_AS_AI_unangelic.zip on your computer, check that you have:

 - Operating System: Windows 10 or later, macOS 10.14 or later
 - Processor: Dual-core 2 GHz or faster